-The current reference output is limited between symmetrical lower and upper limits defined by the user.
+The current reference output is limited between the specified symmetrical lower and upper.
 Meanwhile, at low speeds, when the back-EMF of the motor is not high enough to generate big reverse currents, the lower limit is reduced proportionally to the speed.
 This improves current regulation.

 The controller takes the current reference (in pu) and the armature current flowing through the motor as inputs.
 The current reference is either provided by the speed controller during speed regulation or computed from the torque reference provided by the user during torque regulation.
 This is managed by the "regulation switch" block.
 The armature current input is filtered by a first-order low-pass filter.

-The pulse width modulation is obtained by comparison of the PI output and a fixed frequency sawtooth carrier signal (see the figure called Pulse Width Modulation (PWM)).
+The pulse width modulation is obtained by comparison of the PI output and a fixed frequency sawtooth carrier signal (see the Pulse Width Modulation (PWM) figure).

 The average-value converter is shown in the following figure.

 It is composed of one controlled current source on the DC source side and one controlled voltage source on the motor side.
 The current source allows the representation of the average input current value following the next equation: